-At the time of application applicants are expected to be within 3-7 years of being awarded their PhD.
+At the time of application applicants are expected to have 3-7 years of research experience since completion of their PhD.
 Applicants are typically experienced postdoctoral researchers, assistant professor or associate professors.
 Associate professors must have no more than two years' standing.
 Any leaves of absence such as working in industry and military/sick/parental/care leave will be taken into account.

 Applicants are selected on the basis of their research accomplishments, creativity and potential to become research leaders.

 Applicants must have a clearly defined research goal for the next five years and the research must be of such scope that it requires the formation of a research group.